Indellient/supermarket/README.md

 * join_ccla

 ### Fieri Feature
-For Fieri feature to work properly, following keys in supermarket.rb need to be set and supermarket need to be reconfigured using command `supermarket-ctl reconfigure`
+For the Fieri feature to work properly, the following keys need to be set in the supermarket.rb file and supermarket need to be reconfigured using command `supermarket-ctl reconfigure`:

 1. default['supermarket']['fieri_url']
 2. default['supermarket']['fieri_supermarket_endpoint']
 3. default['supermarket']['fieri_key']

-`fieri_url` and `fieri_supermarket_endpoint` can be left to the default value mentioned.\
+`fieri_url` and `fieri_supermarket_endpoint` can be left to the default value mentioned.
 `fieri_key` cannot be nil and value can be any random string.
-One example to generate a random string for fieri_key is by using - `openssl rand -base64 32`
+One example to generate a random string for `fieri_key` is by using - `openssl rand -base64 32`

 ## License